Progress cargo spaceship falls in eastern Russia

 Astronauts have supplies to last up to three months

 Space expert Yury Karash told RT there is no reason to worry about the cosmonauts, as there is enough food and water onboard to satisfy their needs for the nex three or four months.
 "Things like this happen.
 Actually, the Soyuz launch vehicle has a very good reliability rate – almost 98 per cent,” space expert Yury Karash told RT.
 “ISS operation planners always keep in mind the possibility of a cargo spaceship not docking with the ISS for some reason.
 So the crew onboard has enough food and water supplies to survive another three or four months until another cargo spacecraft arrives at the station.”

-“Soyuz is one of the longest-running Russian rockets and has the highest reliability record equal to a shuttle or other manned aircraft,” Webb told RT.
+Gerry Webb, the director of Commercial Space Technologies Ltd, is absolutely confident that the Roscosmos investigation will be quick and thorough.
+Webb says it is too early to make any suggestions as to what caused the accident.“Soyuz is one of the longest-running Russian rockets and has the highest reliability record equal to a shuttle or other manned aircraft,” Webb told RT.
 But as all expendable vehicles have a limit to their reliability, the Progress cargo ship accident comes as no surprise to Webb.

+If the Progress cargo ship had been manned, it might have made a safe landing, believes Dr. Patrick Fullick of Capital Science Connections Innovation Agency.
 “What you could do under these sorts of circumstances is to be able to bring the car back in a controlled way using the parachute to descend to a reasonable velocity.
 The issue here, I think, is whether the Progress module detached from the third stage or not.
 Because if that happened, then saving it even with a crew onboard would have been almost impossible,” said Fullick.